REGULATORY COMPLIANCE for continuous improvement

 Rather than a hindrance to business, compliance can become part of a proactive strategy for managing key resources.
 In order to make the process as adaptable as possible, your team can choose modular components or phase testing for the following areas:

-Redhawk security testing adheres to industry standards and regulatory guidance for industries served including FFIEC, GLBA, FDIC, NCUA compliance for financials, healthcare compliance with HIPAA, utility compliance with NERC, FERC and government compliance with FISMA and CJIS.
+Redhawk Network Security testing adheres to industry standards and regulatory guidance for industries served including FFIEC, GLBA, FDIC, NCUA compliance for financials, healthcare compliance with HIPAA, utility compliance with NERC, FERC and government compliance with FISMA and CJIS.
 PCI compliant scanning, wireless testing and penetration testing are also available.

 A risk-based approach is used to determine risk levels based on the National Institute of Standards and Technology guidance from the NIST Publication 800-30: Risk Management Guide for Information Technology Systems.